-Your operations manual will have a complete maintenance schedule that will need to be followed to keep your generator in peak operating condition.
+The generator manual has a maintenance schedule that must be followed to keep generator in peak operating condition.
 Inspect the parts often and perform required service at the prescribed intervals.
 Maintenance work must be performed by appropriately skilled and suitably trained maintenance personnel familiar with generator set operation and service.